World History for us All

 - Helps students understand the past by connecting specific subject matter to larger historical patterns.

 - Draws on up-to-date historical research.

 The World History for Us All web site offers educators and students both a treasury of teaching materials and resources and a coherent conceptual framework for thinking about the human story from early times to the present.
 This innovative program is premised on the idea that humankind as a whole has a history to be explored and that classroom world history suitable for the twenty-first century must pay attention to large-scale changes and cross-cultural linkages, not just to the achievements and contributions of different civilizations.

 World History for Us All draws on the burgeoning field of academic research focusing on history from cross-cultural, comparative, and global perspectives.
 It is also inspired by cognitive research showing that students achieve greater competence in history when they are guided to relate particular facts and stories to bigger patterns of historical meaning.

 The World History for Us All project team has organized the curriculum to connect concrete instructional materials rich in class activities and source documents to an overarching framework of guiding historical concepts, objectives, and themes.
 The curriculum has a unified chronology, organizing the human past into nine Big Eras, each of them encompassing changes around the globe.
 A major innovation is the curriculum’s organization of teaching units in categories of historical scale from the global to the regional and topical.
-[See also NCHS companion reader, World History: The Big Eras.]
+[See also NCHS companion readers, Compact History of Humankind (grades 5-10) and ]

 Most state standards encourage study of civilizations and regions, including Europe, as separate, compartmentalized units.
 Teachers may therefore have a hard time convincing students that world history is anything other than a tangle of cultural contributions and achievements—one civilization after another.
 By contrast, World History for Us All is organized to help teachers and students put the histories of civilizations in the context of larger interregional or global developments.